pixmoving-moveit/learning_based_vehicle_calibration/README.md

 ./autoware.sh
 ```

-and then record the topics we need to collect in order to train our model.
+It is recommended to record the topics we need to collect in order to train our model.
 The data we need to record are the pitch angle, the linear acceleration, the velocity, the braking and throttling values and the steering angle:

 ```
-ros2 bag record /sensing/gnss/chc/pitch /actuation_input /velocity_input /sensing/gnss/chc/imu
+ros2 bag record /sensing/combination_navigation/chc/pitch /vehicle/status/actuation_status /vehicle/status/steering_status /vehicle/status/velocity_status /vehicle/status/imu
 ```